 Additionally, parents have been busy with other concerns during the pandemic, and have had little time to guide or train their teen drivers.
 An entire generation of teen drivers has begun driving during the pandemic with minimal training and little oversight, not just from parents, but also from law enforcement officers.
 Several Georgia counties reduced the number of officers in charge of implementing or enforcing important laws, especially those related to speeding during the pandemic, possibly contributing to increased number of accidents related to driving at excessive speeds.

 Accidents caused by speeding are typically high – impact accidents that result in serious injuries, or even death.
-If your loved one has suffered fatal injuries in a speeding – related car accident, talk to an Atlanta wrongful death attorney at the Katz Law Firm, and discuss your options for a claim for damages.
+If your loved one has suffered fatal injuries in a speeding – related car accident, talk to an Atlanta wrongful death attorney at the Katz Personal Injury Lawyers, and discuss your options for a claim for damages.
 You may be eligible for a claim that recovers compensation for funeral and burial costs, lost financial support and other damages.
 Talk to a lawyer at our firm, and discuss your case.
 Initial consultations are free.